-665. Employees in permanent civil service appointment may be approved with pay to attend accredited educational institutions for up to eight (8) hours in any one (1) week, to attend classes during regular working hours.
+678. Employees in permanent civil service appointment may be approved with pay to attend accredited educational institutions for up to sixteen (16) hours in any one (1) week, to attend classes during regular working hours.
+Work training program hours shall not count towards required onsite work hours.
 Participants in the Work Training Program must attend an accredited educational institution approved by the Human Resources Director.
 Subject to the availability of funds, the following is required: